Chapter 59: The Role of Observer — Observer and Observed

 - Every mathematical discovery is self-discovery

 In this recognition, the ancient philosophical questions find their resolution: Mathematics is neither purely objective nor purely subjective but is the structure of subjectivity recognizing its own objectivity.
-Truth is neither correspondence to external reality nor mere internal coherence, but is consciousness conforming to its own deepest nature.
+Truth is neither correspondence to external reality nor mere internal coherence, but is observer conforming to its own deepest nature.